bparanj/crystal/computer/firmware/firmware.md

 4. Device-specific functionality: Firmware is tailored to the specific requirements of a particular device.
 It contains the necessary instructions and algorithms to enable the device's core functionality, such as the image processing algorithms in a digital camera or the wireless communication protocols in a Wi-Fi router.

 5. Updatable: Many devices allow firmware updates to be installed, which can introduce bug fixes, performance improvements, security patches, and new features.
-Firmware updates are typically provided by the device manufacturer and can be installed through various methods, such as downloading and installing the update file or using a dedicated update utility.
+Firmware updates are  provided by the device manufacturer and can be installed through various methods, such as downloading and installing the update file or using a dedicated update utility.

 6. Security: Firmware often includes security features to protect the device from unauthorized access or tampering.
 This can include secure boot mechanisms, encryption algorithms, and authentication protocols to ensure the integrity and confidentiality of the device's operations.